 Christmas Pasta Salad

-- 2 cups dry farfalle pasta, cooked and rained
+- 2 cups dry farfalle pasta, cooked and drained

 - 5 ounces fresh broccoli florets, blanched

 - 5 ounces fresh Bing cherries, pitted and halved

 - 4 scallions, sliced

 - 2 ounces soft goat cheese crumbles